ShayHill/docx2python/README_DOCX_FILE_STRUCTURE.md

 To assist with reading the project documentation or extending `docx2python`.

-    + rels  # named references to data (links, values, etc. for entire document)
+    + _rels  # named references to data (links, values, etc. for entire document)
-        - _rels  # map to locations of major files (e.g., document.xml)
+        - .rels  # map to locations of major files (e.g., document.xml)

     + customXml  # all ignored by docx2python
         - item1.xml